Microsoft Co. (NASDAQ:MSFT) is Great Valley Advisor Group Inc.’s 9th Largest Position

-Great Valley Advisor Group Inc. increased its stake in Microsoft Co.
-(NASDAQ:MSFT) by 0.7% in the 4th quarter, according to the company in its most recent filing with the SEC.
-The institutional investor owned 74,975 shares of the software giant’s stock after acquiring an additional 525 shares during the quarter.
-Microsoft makes up about 1.7% of Great Valley Advisor Group Inc.’s portfolio, making the stock its 9th biggest holding.
-Great Valley Advisor Group Inc.’s holdings in Microsoft were worth $16,677,000 as of its most recent filing with the SEC.
+Great Valley Advisor Group Inc. grew its stake in shares of Microsoft Co.
+(NASDAQ:MSFT) by 0.7% in the 4th quarter, according to the company in its most recent Form 13F filing with the Securities & Exchange Commission.
+The fund owned 74,975 shares of the software giant’s stock after purchasing an additional 525 shares during the period.
+Microsoft comprises about 1.7% of Great Valley Advisor Group Inc.’s holdings, making the stock its 9th biggest holding.
+Great Valley Advisor Group Inc.’s holdings in Microsoft were worth $16,677,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other hedge funds and other institutional investors also recently modified their holdings of MSFT.
-Goodwin Investment Advisory purchased a new stake in Microsoft in the 4th quarter worth $28,000.
-NuWave Investment Management LLC increased its holdings in Microsoft by 3,250.0% in the 4th quarter.
-NuWave Investment Management LLC now owns 134 shares of the software giant’s stock worth $30,000 after acquiring an additional 130 shares in the last quarter.
-JustInvest LLC increased its holdings in Microsoft by 6.1% in the 4th quarter.
-JustInvest LLC now owns 82,199 shares of the software giant’s stock worth $30,000 after acquiring an additional 4,736 shares in the last quarter.
-Newfound Research LLC purchased a new stake in Microsoft in the 3rd quarter worth $32,000.
-Finally, Kinloch Capital LLC purchased a new stake in shares of Microsoft during the fourth quarter worth $37,000.
-69.01% of the stock is owned by institutional investors.
+Other hedge funds and other institutional investors also recently made changes to their positions in the company.
+Morgan Stanley raised its position in Microsoft by 2.1% during the third quarter.
+Morgan Stanley now owns 60,234,432 shares of the software giant’s stock valued at $12,669,109,000 after buying an additional 1,231,345 shares during the period.
+UBS Asset Management Americas Inc. raised its position in Microsoft by 33.0% during the third quarter.
+UBS Asset Management Americas Inc. now owns 53,535,518 shares of the software giant’s stock valued at $11,260,125,000 after buying an additional 13,273,020 shares during the period.
+Massachusetts Financial Services Co.
+MA raised its position in Microsoft by 6.3% during the third quarter.
+Massachusetts Financial Services Co.
+MA now owns 40,937,785 shares of the software giant’s stock valued at $8,610,443,000 after buying an additional 2,427,846 shares during the period.
+Charles Schwab Investment Management Inc. raised its position in Microsoft by 0.5% during the third quarter.
+Charles Schwab Investment Management Inc. now owns 38,706,713 shares of the software giant’s stock valued at $8,141,183,000 after buying an additional 195,481 shares during the period.
+Finally, Fisher Asset Management LLC raised its position in Microsoft by 4.6% during the fourth quarter.
+Fisher Asset Management LLC now owns 23,393,871 shares of the software giant’s stock valued at $5,203,265,000 after buying an additional 1,026,766 shares during the period.
+69.01% of the stock is owned by institutional investors and hedge funds.

-The firm also recently announced a quarterly dividend, which will be paid on Thursday, March 11th.
-Stockholders of record on Thursday, February 18th will be given a dividend of $0.56 per share.
-The ex-dividend date of this dividend is Wednesday, February 17th.
-This represents a $2.24 dividend on an annualized basis and a dividend yield of 0.92%.
-Microsoft’s dividend payout ratio (DPR) is presently 38.89%.

-In other news, EVP Kathleen T. Hogan sold 30,000 shares of the firm’s stock in a transaction that occurred on Wednesday, December 9th.
-The shares were sold at an average price of $212.43, for a total transaction of $6,372,900.00.
-Following the transaction, the executive vice president now directly owns 189,064 shares in the company, valued at $40,162,865.52.
-The sale was disclosed in a legal filing with the SEC, which is accessible through this hyperlink.
-Also, EVP Jean Philippe Courtois sold 18,358 shares of the firm’s stock in a transaction that occurred on Thursday, January 28th.
+In related news, EVP Jean Philippe Courtois sold 18,358 shares of the firm’s stock in a transaction that occurred on Thursday, January 28th.
 The stock was sold at an average price of $239.60, for a total transaction of $4,398,576.80.
-Following the transaction, the executive vice president now owns 593,915 shares in the company, valued at $142,302,034.
+Following the completion of the transaction, the executive vice president now owns 593,915 shares in the company, valued at approximately $142,302,034.
+The transaction was disclosed in a filing with the Securities & Exchange Commission, which is available through this link.
+Also, EVP Kathleen T. Hogan sold 30,000 shares of the firm’s stock in a transaction that occurred on Wednesday, December 9th.
+The stock was sold at an average price of $212.43, for a total value of $6,372,900.00.
+Following the transaction, the executive vice president now owns 189,064 shares of the company’s stock, valued at approximately $40,162,865.52.
 The disclosure for this sale can be found here.
-Company insiders own 0.05% of the company’s stock.
+0.05% of the stock is owned by company insiders.

-A number of equities research analysts have recently issued reports on the stock.
-The Goldman Sachs Group upped their target price on shares of Microsoft from $285.00 to $315.00 in a report on Wednesday, January 27th.
-Mizuho upped their target price on shares of Microsoft from $255.00 to $270.00 and gave the stock a “buy” rating in a report on Wednesday, January 27th.
-Citigroup Inc. 3% Minimum Coupon Principal Protected Based Upon Russell raised shares of Microsoft from a “neutral” rating to a “buy” rating and upped their target price for the stock from $229.00 to $272.00 in a report on Monday, December 21st.
-Barclays upped their price objective on shares of Microsoft from $250.00 to $269.00 and gave the company an “overweight” rating in a report on Wednesday, January 27th.
-Finally, Argus upped their price objective on shares of Microsoft from $235.00 to $275.00 and gave the company a “buy” rating in a report on Thursday, January 28th.
-Two equities research analysts have rated the stock with a hold rating, thirty have issued a buy rating and two have given a strong buy rating to the stock.
-The stock presently has a consensus rating of “Buy” and an average target price of $267.63.
+Microsoft (NASDAQ:MSFT) last posted its earnings results on Monday, January 25th.
+The software giant reported $2.03 EPS for the quarter, topping the Thomson Reuters’ consensus estimate of $1.64 by $0.39.
+The business had revenue of $43.08 billion during the quarter, compared to the consensus estimate of $40.23 billion.
+Microsoft had a return on equity of 40.74% and a net margin of 32.28%.
+Microsoft’s revenue was up 16.7% on a year-over-year basis.
+During the same quarter last year, the company earned $1.51 EPS.
+Sell-side analysts predict that Microsoft Co. will post 6.73 earnings per share for the current fiscal year.

+The business also recently announced a quarterly dividend, which will be paid on Thursday, March 11th.
+Investors of record on Thursday, February 18th will be given a dividend of $0.56 per share.
+The ex-dividend date is Wednesday, February 17th.
+This represents a $2.24 annualized dividend and a dividend yield of 0.92%.
+Microsoft’s dividend payout ratio (DPR) is presently 38.89%.

 About Microsoft